ddnexus/pagy/docs/extras/calendar.md

 ### Order

-If you set `:order` to `:desc`, you will get the page units in reversed order (e.g. May, then April, then March, ...), but keep in mind that you still have to reverse the records in the collection since pagy has no control over that (indeed it's your own collection scope).
+If you set `:order` to `:desc`, you will get the page units in descendent order (e.g. May, then April, then March, ...), but keep in mind that you still have to desc-order the records in the collection since pagy has no control over that (indeed it's your own collection scope).

 ### Offset

 If you use the `:week` time unit, consider that the first day of the week could be different for different locales, so you may want to adjust it by setting the `:offset` to the day offset from Sunday (0: Sunday; 1: Monday;...
-6: Saturday).
+6: Saturday) when the locale requires it.

 ### Calendar params

-This extra handles the request params of its objects automatically, and you should not need to customize them unless they clash with other params in your requests.
+This extra handles the request params of its objects automatically, and you should not need to customize them unless they conflict with other params in your requests.
 In that case you have a couple of alternatives:

-- Renaming the clashing param of your app
+- Renaming the conflicting param of your app
 - Passing a custom `:page_param` to the [Pagy configuration](#pagy-configuration).
 That will internally rename the `:page_param` vars and update the `:params` procs of all the calendar objects accordingly.

 ## View